-Working out at home requires only your body, a little bit of space to move and gravity.
-There are a lot of body weight workouts that you can do which require no equipment.
-They’ll include moves like pistol squats, push-ups and burpees.
-These workouts can be a great way to start out at home.
+At it’s most basic, working out at home requires only your body, gravity and a little bit of space to move.
+There are many body weight workouts you can do that require no equipment at all.

 Having a dedicated space (or even a whole room) somewhere in your home is great, but not required.
-You may need to move the coffee table out of the way, but usually you can carve out a little space for yourself somewhere.
+If you need to move the coffee table out of the way that can work just fine.
+If you take a good look around you’ll find you can carve out a little space for yourself somewhere.

 Music & Video

-Wherever you are you’ll probably want to have access to music and some way to watch online videos and/or DVDs.
-Being near a TV with a DVD player and a streaming device is ideal.
-Having a larger screen and decent speakers is great, but you can get by with just your smart phone if needed.
+Unless you’ve already know how to create your own workout programs you’ll probably want to have some way to watch online videos.
+Being near a TV with a streaming device is ideal but you can make due with just your smart phone if needed.

-The next thing you’ll need is a mat.
-A yoga mat is great for yoga and stretching if you’re working with a carpeted area.
-If you’re on a hard surface get a thicker mat for moves on the floor in order to protect your knees, hips and spine from pain and potential injury.
+The first thing I recommend is a mat.
+A yoga mat is great for yoga and stretching.
+If you’re on a hard surface you may need a thicker mat for exercises on the floor in order to protect your knees, hips and spine from pain and potential injury.

 If you want to build muscle (you do) then you’ll want to invest in some type of resistance training tools.
-Here, you have options including dumbbells, kettlebells, resistance bands, pull-up bar, TRX, and medicine balls.
+Among your options are things like dumbbells, kettlebells, and resistance bands.

-All of these options have their pros and cons.
-Resistance bands are a great place to start, especially if space is an issue.
+Resistance bands are a great place to start, especially if storage space is an issue.
 They’re probably the most economical option as well.
 Bands are light and compact and easy to store out of sight.
+They’re also very portable.
+So, it’s nice to have them if you have to do a lot of travel.
 They can be used to train every muscles group.
 They come in different styles, sizes, and resistance levels.
-If you can find a place to anchor a band (they sell door anchors specially designed for this) then you really have everything you need.
-All the strength training tools listed are great options.
-Explore them as your interest, funds and space allow.
+If you can find a place to anchor a band (they make door anchors specially designed for this) then you really have everything you need.